SoFi: SoFi Crypto

-In February 2019, SoFi launched a partnership with Coinbase to offer cryptocurrency trading.
-SoFi offers trading of Bitcoin, Ethereum, Litecoin, and more than 17 other crypto assets to users in every U.S state apart from Hawaii, New Jersey, and West Virginia.
-Cryptocurrency transactions are one of SoFi's only products that have fees.
+In February 2019, SoFi launched a partnership with Coinbase to offer cryptocurrency trading, offering trading of Bitcoin, Ethereum, Litecoin, and more than 17 other crypto assets to users in every U.S state apart from Hawaii, New Jersey, and West Virginia.
+Cryptocurrency transactions were one of SoFi's only products that had fees.
+SoFi shuttered its cryptocurrency services in December 2023, as part of a requirement to receive a banking charter from the U.S. Office of the Comptroller of the Currency.